← Back to Learn Cameras

 Pro tip: If you want remote access to your NVR footage without cloud storage costs, most commercial NVR vendors provide a free mobile app and web portal for remote viewing — live and playback — over your existing internet connection.
 You get the convenience of cloud access without the recurring fees or bandwidth requirements of cloud storage.

-If you're not sure what storage architecture makes sense for your property and camera count, reach out to Seneca Security.
-We'll model out the real costs and tradeoffs for your specific situation and give you a straight recommendation — not the one with the most margin.
+If you're not sure what storage architecture makes sense for your property, reach out to Seneca Security.
+We'll model out the real costs for your specific camera count and give you a straight recommendation — not the one with the most margin.

 Ready to Take Action?